Building a Notes MCP Server

 Implement and Register Prompts

-npm i unified remark-parse gray-matter @types/unist
+npm install unified remark-parse gray-matter @types/unist

-Now let’s implement the prompts in src/mastra/mcp/prompts.ts
+Implement the prompts in src/mastra/mcp/prompts.ts

 :